opendatacube/datacube-core/docs/installation/database/configuration.rst

 2. Selecting a Configuration File
 ---------------------------------

+.. highlight:: python

 If explicit configuration has not been passed in, ODC attempts to find a configuration file.

 Only one configuration file is read.

 This is different to previous versions of the Open Data Cube, where multiple configuration files could be merged.

 If your previous practice was to extend a shared system configuration file with a local user configuration file, then you will now need to take a copy of the system configuration file, add your extensions to your copy, and ensure that the Open Data Cube reads from your modified file.

 2a.
 In Python
 +++++++++++++